MONTRÉAL MONSTRUM SOCIETY / SOCIÉTÉ MONSTRUM DE MONTRÉAL

 LAUREN GILMORE

-Response: Intersectional Trauma in Women-Directed and Women-Centred Folk Horror Cinema
+Response: On the Possibility of Collective Resistance in Women-Centred Folk Horror Cinema

 KRISTOPHER WOOFTER